Instructions No. 3210

 Step 1: Prime and prepare wooden tags

-Start by carefully priming the VBS wooden decoration pendants with white craft paint.
-This primer will ensure that the colours of your napkins stand out particularly well later on.
+Start by carefully priming the VBS Carefully prime the wooden tags with white handicraft paint .
+This primer ensures that the colors of your napkin will stand out particularly well later on.
 Allow the paint to dry completely before continuing.

 Step 2: Cut off the napkin motif

 Take the napkin and gently tear out the desired motif.
-Tearing it out will give you a natural, smooth transition.
+Tearing it out gives you a natural, smooth transition.
 Remove all unprinted napkin layers.
 The easiest way to do this is with an adhesive strip: stick it halfway onto the bottom side and then peel it off again.
-Now you only have the thin, printed layer in your hand.
+Now you only still have the thin, printed layer in your hand.

 Step 3: Design wooden tags with a napkin motif

-Apply a thin layer of napkin varnish to your wooden decoration pendant.
-Then place the napkin motif on top and coat it again with napkin varnish from the inside out.
-Caution: Do not apply too much pressure, as the delicate napkins could tear.
+Apply a thin layer of napkin varnish to your wooden tag.
+Then place the napkin motif on top and coat it again from the inside out with napkin varnish.
+Caution: Do not apply too much pressure, as the delicate napkin could tear.
 Leave everything to dry well.

-For long-lasting protection, apply a final coat of napkin varnish to the entire wooden decoration pendant once it has dried.
+For long-lasting protection, apply a final coat of napkin varnish to the entire wooden pendant after drying.
 Optionally, you can thread a jute cord through the hole and close it with a bow to give the tag a rustic touch.

-Take a decorative wooden plug and paint it with your favourite craft paints to make them vibrant and colourful.
-Coat the stick of the plugs with napkin varnish to protect it from moisture in the soil.
+Take a decorative wooden-plugs and paint it with your favorite craft paints to make them vibrant and colorful.
+Coat the stick of the plugs with napkin varnish, to protect it from the moisture in the soil.
 This will ensure that your decoration remains durable.

-Step 5: Paint the planter box with board paint
+Step 5: Design the planter box with board paint

 Now it's time for the planter box!
-Tape one side of the VBS planter box with adhesive tape to create three rectangles of equal size.
-Coat these rectangles with chalkboard paint.
-Apply the varnish crosswise in 2-3 coats and leave to dry completely for 24 hours.
+Glue one side of the VBS Planting basket with crepe-adhesive tape to create three rectangles of the same size.
+Coat these rectangles with blackboard paint.
+Apply the varnish crosswise in 2-3 coats and leave it to dry completely for 24 hours.

-Once dry, you can label your planter box with a chalk marker.
+Once dry, you can write on your planter box using chalk marker .
 The liquid chalk has a particularly high opacity, is easy to apply and can be wiped off again with a damp cloth.
-This allows you to personalise your box and redesign it at any time.
+This way, you can give your box a personal touch and redesign it at any time.

 Step 6: Plant and decorate the planter box